Water in Your Oil Tank – What to do about it?

 How to prevent water from building up in your oil tank

-The most palpable way to prevent water from entering your oil tank is to keep it in good condition.
+The most effective way to prevent water from entering your oil tank is to keep it in good condition.
 A proactive approach here is key; however, if you suspect or are told that there is water in your tank, it’s best to act quickly – a stitch in time really can save nine.

 If left untreated, contaminated fuel can cause mayhem in machinery’s internal components, bringing operations to a halt and resulting in huge expenses.